--Reading/ engaging with texts Students will sit a two-hour written examination paper.
-They will be required to engage with, The examination takes place at the end of 3rd Year and will be offered at Higher and Ordinary Levels -Comprehending demonstrate comprehension of, -Responding and respond to stimulus material.
+-Reading/ engaging with texts -Comprehending -Responding -Responding Students will sit a two-hour written examination paper.
+They will be required to engage with, demonstrate comprehension of, and respond to stimulus material.
 The content and format of the examination papers may vary from year to year.
 In any year, the learning outcomes to be assessed will constitute a sample of the outcomes from the tables of learning outcomes.
+The examination takes place at the end of 3rd Year and will be offered at Higher and Ordinary Levels -- --